mnmlstme/cre-a-tive-dev/projects/MyProject/StyleHarmful.md

 </p>
 ```

 Now let's say the `Button` component is reimplemented.
-To simplify the calculations for padding, the library maintainers have decided to use generated content (the `::after` pseudo-element) to place the border on top of the button so it does not interact with the padding.
+To simplify the calculations for padding, the library maintainers have decided to use generated content (the `::before` pseudo-element) to place the border on top of the button so it does not interact with the padding.

 Here is the updated CSS for Button: